geomatikaio/geomatikaio/README.md

 ### Hi there 👋

+I am a founding partner of _Landmap Mapeamento e Geosoluções_, a company that uses geotechnology tools to provide answers to several problems in the industry.
+I am interested in remote sensing, geographic information systems and putting it all together in free software, using programming in Python and R. I am a Linux enthusiast and I love talking about philosophy and human relationship.
+Contact me if you want to connect.

 <!--
 **geomatikaio/geomatikaio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.